cryptpad/documentation/admin_guide/installation.rst

    cd cryptpad/config
    cp config.example.js config.js

 Please read the configuration file, and modify variables as needed.
-The :ref:`domains <admin_domain_config>` are particulalry important.
+The :ref:`domains <admin_domain_config>` are particularly important.

 The server can now be started with